National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

       p.covid_date between '2020-07-01' and '2022-12-31'
     ```

-1. Click blue “Run” button.
+1. Click blue "Run" button.

 1. Notice we added inclusion criteria (in the WHERE clause) and more
     variables (in the SELECT clause).